 How Seller Central Can Lead to Success

 Amazon is taking steps to reduce its wholesale operations and reorient its focus to the marketplace.
 If the reporting proves true, then the Amazon pivot will alter business practices for numerous Amazon wholesale Brands.
 Although the transition from Vendor Central to Seller Central may be a jolt, there is an upside.
-Amazon Sellers will have more control of consumer data in order to grow their businesses and also have the opportunity to use Fulfillment by Amazon to reduce the workload of managing inventory.
-Furthermore, since many companies are aware of the presumed changes, they can start planning today and, with strategy, successfully survive the Amazon Vendor Central purge.
+Amazon Sellers will have more control of consumer data to grow their businesses and also have the opportunity to use Fulfillment by Amazon to reduce the workload of managing inventory.
+Furthermore, since many companies are aware of the presumed changes, they can start planning now and, with strategy, successfully survive the Amazon Vendor Central purge.